luisfelipesdn12/etec-php-exercises/README.md

 # etec-php-exercises
-PHP exercises from my course at ETEC
+PHP exercises from my course at ETEC and some of my own play-around with PHP

 Translations: [Português (BR)](README.pt-br.md)